wiking-at/Zeus-Addon-A3Wasteland/README.md

 - To be sure your savegame used for the playerslot isn't getting corrupted by your Zeus usage you can disable saving for zeus units.
 Add Line 6 to do this: https://github.com/wiking-at/Zeus-Addon-A3Wasteland/blob/master/persistence/players/c_savePlayerData.sqf#L6

+Limitations and Bugs:
+- The usage of the Addon may impact your server performance/network traffic as the BIS Curator Module introduces additional network traffic

+- The player and admin-menu's are not working 100%.
+I just enabled this functionality to be able to change the view distance and do basic admin tasks.